Global Security Threats: Find out about the threat of serious and organised crime around the world.

 Global Security Threats

 Serious & Organised Crime

-The volume and scope of serious and organised crime has increased over recent years around the world.
+The volume and scope of serious and organised crime have increased over recent years around the world.
 Including, the levels of violence being used to commit certain crimes, or uphold the perceived authority of domestic and transnational criminal organisations.

 Serious and organised criminals have adopted new ways to commit and profit from crime, due to the accessibility and rise of technology.
 With the aid of technology, criminal organisations have become increasingly able to adapt to new ways of exploiting people around the world with much greater impunity.

 Serious and organised criminals prey on unprotected targets and the most vulnerable in society, including young children, and their abuse can have a devastating, life-long effect on their victims.
 They target members of the public to defraud, manipulate and exploit, including the selling of deadly substances and the theft of personal data in ruthless pursuit of financial gain.
-Intimidation is used to create fear within communities and to undermine the legitimacy of the state they are operating within.
-Enabled by their lawyers and accountants, corrupt elites and criminals that set up fake companies to help them conceal criminal profits, fund extravagant lifestyles and invest in further criminality.
+Intimidation is used to create fear within communities and undermine the legitimacy of the state they are operating within.
+Enabled by their lawyers and accountants, corrupt elites and criminals set up fake companies to help them conceal criminal profits, fund extravagant lifestyles and invest in further criminality.

 Serious and organised crime knows no borders, and many offenders operate as part of large networks spanning multiple countries.
-Technological change allows criminals to operate more freely, sell drugs and hack into private and national infrastructure more easily from all around the world, while being able to communicate much more quickly and securely through encrypted phones and devices.
+Technological change allows criminals to operate more freely, sell drugs and hack into private and national infrastructure more easily from all around the world while being able to communicate much more quickly and securely through encrypted phones and devices.
 Continuously evolving technology has meant that exploitation is becoming easier and more widespread, from gathering information about a target to the abuse and grooming of victims through social media and other sites.
 Serious and organised criminals also exploit vulnerabilities in the increasing number of global trade and transport routes to smuggle drugs, firearms and people.